warren-bank/moz-rewrite/README.md

 * a distinct set of rules are written for each:
   * (outbound) requests
   * (inbound) responses
+* all data sets use file-based persistence
 * rules can:
   * add/edit/remove HTTP headers
   * cancel the request
   * redirect the request
+  * save a record of the request
+* saved requests can:
+  * be _replayed_ using (supported) external download tools.<br>
+    _replayed_ requests include all the HTTP headers and POST data in the original/saved request.

 ## Features